SteixnerKumar/eeg_preprocessing_guideline/README.md

 + Automatic detection of the artifacts in the component space using the Guided Selection of ICA components for Artifact rejection (SASICA) algorithm.

++ Cut the data into the trials  (prediction, choice, etc...). (optional mean baseline correction possibility) [optional step, can be turned on ('1') or off ('0')]

++ save the data for each participant until this step. [optional step, can be turned on ('1') or off ('0')]

 + Option here is to work in the component space here / or / convert back using the inverse ICAweights to the sensor space.

-+ save the data for each participant until this step.

 + Further statistics and analysis to be implemented from here on.
 ###### [Back to Contents](https://github.com/saurabhsay/tiger_eeg_preprocessing/blob/master/README.md#Contents)